south sudan language

 Juba Arabic

-Juba Arabic (also known as South Sudanese Arabic) and English are the lingua francas.
-They help the speakers of different tongues communicate with each other.
-This is why they are the most spoken tongues in the country.
-Indigenous languages with the greatest number of speakers include Dinka, Bari, Nuer, and Zande.
-Majority of the indigenous languages spoken in South Sudan are from the Nilo-Saharan language family.
-Homa, Mittu, and Togoyo are the tongues that have gone extinct since 1950.
+Juba Arabic (South Sudanese Arabic) and English are the lingua francas.
+They help the speakers of different tongues communicate with each other, which is why they are the most spoken tongues in the country.
+Indigenous languages with the greatest speakers include Dinka, Bari, Nuer, and Zande.
+Most indigenous languages spoken in South Sudan are from the Nilo-Saharan language family.
+Homa, Mittu, and Togoyo have gone extinct since 1950.
 17 other indigenous tongues spoken in the country are in danger.

-A recent statistic about the population and the number of speakers for each tongue is not available.
-The last one was conducted before the independence of the country, after which, many people lost their lives during the civil war and ethnic violence.
-So, the number of speakers for different languages is expected to be a bit different than it is listed in the records.
+A recent statistic about the population and the number of speakers for each tongue is unavailable.
+The last one was conducted before the independence of the country, after which many people lost their lives during the civil war and ethnic violence.
+So, the number of speakers for different languages is expected to be a bit different than listed in the records.
 A small number of people in the country also speak Spanish.
 They are the ones who grew up in Cuba during the Sudanese wars.
 Juda Arabic was the tongue that developed to help Sudanese and Arabs interact with each other.
-It is quite similar to Arabic but it is not the same.
+It is quite similar to Arabic, but it is not the same.

-Some of the tongues spoken in South Sudan also have plenty of speakers in the neighboring states too.
+Some of the tongues spoken in South Sudan also have plenty of speakers in the neighboring states.
 This can be seen in plenty of African countries.
-Different ethnicities are divided in various regions and so are the speakers of a language.
-South Sudan is the youngest sovereign state, which means it has a long way to go.
-Although things aren’t going good for the country, they can improve in the future.
+Different ethnicities are divided into various regions, and so are the language speakers.
+South Sudan is the youngest sovereign state, so it has a long way to go.
+Although things aren’t going well for the country, they can improve in the future.
 The change will only be possible if everyone comes together to work for the betterment of their country.
-The people should take pride in their diversity and learn to appreciate the differences instead of resenting them.
+People should take pride in their diversity and learn to appreciate their differences instead of resenting them.

-If you need to have a Certified Arabic Translator we can help you for 20$ per page as all your paperwork always need to be translated and certified.
+If you need a Certified Arabic Translator, we can help you for $ 20$ per page, as all your paperwork always needs to be translated and certified.

 No Comments